svoisen/sean.voisen.org/_posts/2011-10-25-sifteo-development-mvc-ninject.markdown

 Once you have the Sifteo SDK installed and working on your system, and you're ready to build your first game, you may find yourself asking: "Where do I go from here?"

 Moving from "Hello, World!" to real-life application development on a new platform is always a daunting task.
-To add to the challenge, consider the uniqueness and idiosyncrasies of the Sifteo platform:
+To add to the challenge, consider the uniqueness and idiosyncrasies of the [Sifteo](http://www.sifteo.com) platform:

 1. **The cubes are multi-faceted.** Traditionally, software developers are accustomed to handling mouse clicks and keyboard input.
 A Sifteo cube is an entirely new I/O device with its own strengths, weaknesses, and quirks.
-The multi-faceted nature of the cube, for instance, means that not only must you account for the four different sides of the cube, but also (depending on the complexity of your application) orientation, tilt, and adjacency to other cubes.
+The multi-faceted nature of the cube  means that not only must you account for the four different sides of the cube, but also (depending on the complexity of your application) orientation, tilt, and adjacency to other cubes.

 2. **Communication with the cubes is wireless.** The wireless connection is low-latency, but not zero-latency.
-Every command you send to the cubes (for instance, to draw a rectangle or paint an image) costs time, and too many commands can reduce the framerate and introduce flicker.
+Every command you send to the cubes (for instance, to draw a rectangle or paint an image) costs time, and too many commands can reduce the frame rate and introduce flicker.
 Furthermore, because the cubes are wirelessly connected, you must also account for any unexpected connectivity events that may happen.
 That is, cubes may be introduced to or removed from game play at any time.

 3. **Everything image displayed on the cubes is a raster graphic.** All imagery, including text, that appears on the cubes must be an image or computationally drawn using the `Cube.FillRect` or `Cube.FillScreen` methods.
 Vectors don't exist, and there is no drawing API.
 Arbitrary text rendering is a particular challenge, and must be accomplished by generating sprite sheets of font glyphs and manually placing those glyphs to create words or sentences.